Perth-Artifactory/util/README.md

 #### Running

+`operator_report.py` will output a list of possible reports including their contents with human readable names rather than just IDs.
+The script will exit with an error code to catch it being executed without a report name accidentally in automations.

 `operator_report.py report_name` will output a markdown formatted table.
 It explicitly does not include a "generated on" line so that it doesn't trigger unnecessary page changes.

 This can be used to push a report by: